 - The ‘Fast-Track’ era ran from 2014 until December 2020, when they were replaced by the ‘Global AIDS Targets 2025’.

 - 2025 targets focus on three interlinked areas – the enabling environment (known as ‘the 10s’), service access (‘the 95s’), and service integration – with at-risk communities and people living with HIV at the centre.

-Those working in the field of HIV, from policy makers to programmers, and national governments to community-based organisations, operate within the framework of global HIV targets.
+Those working in the field of HIV, including policymakers, programmers, governments and community-based organisations operate within the framework of global HIV targets.

 Role of international HIV organisations

 International HIV organisations play a key role in advocating for strong targets and indicators by which to measure progress.
 For example, those focussing on equal access to HIV services for all, call for global indicators to properly include key affected populations.